csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 ### EditorConfig

-Everyone has their own preferences, but a project should have its own consistent code style, and that may will differ from yours.
+Everyone has their own preferences, but a project should have its own consistent code style, and that may well differ from yours.
 This kinda sucks, but it’s just one of those things.

 However, it does leave us with a bit of a dilemma: